 You can only enrol on 2 Medicare cards at the same time.

-If you’re 15 years old or more, and are on your family Medicare card, you can:
+If you’re 15 years old or more, and on your family Medicare card, you can:

 - apply to have us copy you to your own Medicare card - you’ll also remain on the existing card, or

-- apply to have us transfer you to your own Medicare card - we will remove you from the existing card
+- apply to have us transfer you to your own Medicare card - we'll remove you from the existing card

 Your child can be: